-Our board of directors will consist of [six] members and will be divided into three classes with only one class of directors being appointed in each year, and with each class (except for those directors appointed prior to our first annual general meeting) serving a three-year term.
+Our board of directors will initially consist of five members and will be divided into three classes with only one class of directors being appointed in each year, and with each class (except for those directors appointed prior to our first annual general meeting) serving a three-year term.
 In accordance with Nasdaq corporate governance requirements, we are not required to hold an annual general meeting until one year after our first fiscal year end following our listing on Nasdaq.
-The term of office of the first class of directors, which will consist of [•] and [•], will expire at our first annual general meeting.
-The term of office of the second class of directors, which will consist of [•] and [•], will expire at the second annual general meeting.
-The term of office of the third class of directors, which will consist of [•] and [•] and [•] will expire at the second annual general meeting.
+The term of office of the first class of directors, which will consist of Nicholas Shekerdemian, will expire at our first annual general meeting.
+The term of office of the second class of directors, which will consist of Paula Sutter and Brian Pitz, will expire at the second annual general meeting.
+The term of office of the third class of directors, which will consist of Michael Blitzer and Guy Shanon will expire at the third annual general meeting.